AlexVotry/udemyRedux/client/READM.md

 ### **Media --**
   I'm using groups: Users, Albums, Photos.
   For the User I will create a userSlice and use Async/Thunk.
 This is past its prime, but is still used on older apps, so I thought it worth exploring. the 'Albums' and 'Photos' I use modern redux toolkit query.
 This creates the slice in the createApi tool and makes useful hooks.
+Notice the use of tags to keep track of which group of albums or photos to rerender.
   I used the json-server and api.http file: <br/>
   ``` "media:server": "json-server -p 3005 --watch src/media/services/db.json",```